spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 First, identify an existing deployment in the *deployments* directory that most closely matches your desired configuration, and do a recursive copy (the copied directory name should be the new deployment name).
 Modifications to the Docker image, cluster configuration, and *hubploy.yaml* file will need to be made.

-An example of *hubploy.yaml* can be found [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-hubploy.yaml).
+1) An example of *hubploy.yaml* can be found [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-hubploy.yaml).
 Modify image_name, role_arn, project (the AWS account), and cluster.

-Go through the *image* directory, change file names and edit files that contain deployment-specific references.
+2) Go through the *image* directory, change file names and edit files that contain deployment-specific references.
 Also make any changes to the Docker image files as needed (for instance, required software).

-A file named *common.yaml* file needs to be created in the *config* directory.
+3) A file named *common.yaml* file needs to be created in the *config* directory.
 An example can be found [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-common.yaml).
 Place a copy of this example file in *config*, and edit the contents as appropriate.

-Add, commit, and push all changes.
+4) Add, commit, and push all changes.

-Once the configuration changes have been made, change directories to the top level of the jupyterhub-deploy repository.
-Then issue this command to build the Docker image and push it to ECR: `hubploy build <deployment-name> --push --check-registry`.
+5) From the top level of the jupyterhub-deploy repository, issue this command to build the Docker image and push it to ECR: `hubploy build <deployment-name> --push --check-registry`.

 ### Configure JupyterHub and cluster secrets